 SDN Accreditation developments – our new programme is online!

 Our SDN Accreditation Programme is continuously developing, and we are pleased to share with you our latest developments!
-Visit our new landing page to learn more and consider applying for your accreditation.
-We are pleased to offer you a 20% discounted rate for applications for Service Design Professional or Master received until 20 January 2021.
+Visit our new landing page to learn more about our new programme and consider applying for your SDN accreditation.
+Many benefits await you!

 The SDN new Member Welcome Board (Trello) has just launched and it is most assuredly a "must-read" for all.
 Members both old and new and even those in the making will benefit from an easy to follow path towards maximising your membership and getting the most value from all we have to offer!